Head of Department: Mrs V Rhead

 Teachers of English: Mrs V Rhead and Mr D Harvey

-At Finch Woods Academy, we believe that being literate is key to becoming a successful adult.
+We believe that being literate is key to becoming a successful adult.
 No matter what a pupil’s ability is in English, we strive to ensure that they leave us competent in reading, writing, speaking and listening.

 English and literacy forms the basis of communication and is central to success across a range of other subjects.
 Within English lessons, pupils will learn transferable skills that will benefit them in other lessons and in their lives outside school.